 Eventually, they settled with the Windsor Guildhall for the civil ceremony and Saint Georges Chapel located inside the Windsor Castle for the blessing.
 Camilla stunned in a dress designed by Antonia Robinson and Anna Valentine.
 They explained that their goal was to give her dress a "crisp, clean look with subtle detailing."

 Unfortunately, when the big day of April 9, 2005, arrived, Camilla was feeling under the weather.
 Based on reports by Vanity Fair, the bride was so sick with sinusitis that she could hardly move.
 Her energy only went up when her sister frightened her by saying she would put on the wedding gown.
 Yet that wasn't the only hurdle.

-Although Queen Elizabeth II and Prince Philip did not go to the ceremony, they did attend the reception.
-The Queen said, "They have overcome Becher's Brook and The Chair and all kinds of other terrible obstacles.
+The late Queen Elizabeth II and Prince Philip weren't at the ceremony, but they did attend the reception.
+The late Queen said, "They have overcome Becher's Brook and The Chair and all kinds of other terrible obstacles.
 They have come through, and I'm very proud and wish them well.
 My son is home and dry with the woman he loves."

 Her Royal Home

 After the couple that waited forever to get married finally tied the knot, it was time to go home!
-Prince Charles and Camilla reside in their Clarence House on the Mall in London, right in between Trafalgar Square and Buckingham Palace.
+As Prince Charles and Duchess Camilla, they resided in their Clarence House on the Mall in London, right in between Trafalgar Square and Buckingham Palace.
 That house had been in the family for a long time.

 Back in the 1970s, when Camilla and Charles first met, his family disapproved of her becoming his wife as she was seen as unsuitable.
 That's why many believe the overseas mission he was sent on was a ploy to get him away from her.
 But despite the family's hesitance, the two love birds found their way back to each other.